Adult and Senior Programs

 An influential figure in the political history of the U.S., Adlai E. Stevenson II was Governor of Illinois, ran twice for President as the Democratic National Candidate, and served as Ambassador to the United Nations.
 Though he lost both presidential campaigns, it was Stevenson's ideas that are his real lasting legacy.
-Learn more about his life and impact.

-Lake County’s rich tapestry of history is woven into the very fibers of its place names.
 With over 500 place names associated with the county’s communities, this presentation delves into the origins of names in terms of the individuals and events that influenced them.

 What factors have influenced butterfly populations in our area, and how can gardeners help foster these winged jewels?
 Discover what you can do to attract more butterflies to your landscape.